agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Time**: 10 mins

----

-**re-write Claim**: Output dimensions to assess interventions do not include economic growth or GDP per capita
+**re-write Claim**: Output dimensions to assess interventions do not include economic growth or GDP per capita.

 **Example-sub**:

-In the post used to express "[why Malaria Consortium is a top charity according to GiveWell](https://www.givewell.org/charities/malaria-consortium)", the output dimensions used to asses interventions are --> cost-effectiveness, Cost per SMC treatment, expected expenses etc...
-Not economic growth or GDP per capita
+In the post used to express "[why Malaria Consortium is a top charity according to GiveWell](https://www.givewell.org/charities/malaria-consortium)", the output dimensions used to asses interventions are --\> cost-effectiveness, Cost per SMC treatment, expected expenses etc...
+Not economic growth or GDP per capita.

 **Definition**: checks out.